 The comparative degree is formed by preﬁxing pli (more); the superlative by plej (most).

-The word “than” is rendered by ol, e. g. pli blanka ol negho, "whiter than snow”.
+The word “than” is rendered by ol, e. g. pli blank'a ol neĝ'o, “whiter than snow”.

 4. The cardinal numerals do not change their forms for the diﬀerent cases.

 Okay, so numerals are a separate PART OF SPEECH from the articles and substantives and adjectives.
-Never mind case just now, what are their pluralisation rules?
-After all, the forms <dekoj> and <centoj> occur in the Esperanto text of this rule!
+Never mind case just now; do they inflect for number?
+After all, this very rule goes on to use the plural forms “tens” and “hundreds”!

 This isn't a random vocabulary lesson, it's an exhaustive list, and zero isn't on it.